 The trend of an increasingly ageing population is also reflected in Dubbo's key employment industries.
-Health care and social assistance is Dubbo's largest employer (16.6%), with the sector growing by 39% form 2006 to 2016.
+Health care and social assistance is Dubbo's largest employer (16.6%), with the sector growing by 39% from 2006 to 2016.
 Further growth of 42% is expected to 20364, maintaining health care and social assistance as Dubbo's largest employment sector.
 Catering for the increased need of health care and social assistance services is therefore a priority for Dubbo and is a factor that will drive continued investment in the Precinct.
 This focus is also specifically reflected in the Central West and Orana Regional Plan's Direction 5 (Improve access to health and aged care services) and Direction 26 (Increase housing choice for seniors), reflecting government priority in addressing this demographic trend.

 Providing housing to meet the needs of household types and an ageing population is also key focus for Dubbo.
 Currently Dubbo is primarily served by dwellings with 3 or more bedrooms.
-These dwellings make up 78.1% of the housing stock, while 1 bedroom dwellings account for 3% and 2 bedroom dwellings account for 16.2% of all dwellings in Dubbo.5 With the proportion of lone person, couple only and single parent households set to increase substantially out to 20316, an increase in one and two bedroom dwellings will be required to cater for these households.
-Increasing the stock of 1 and 2 bedroom dwellings, an opportunity that will be further investigated in later sections of this report.
+These dwellings make up 78.1% of the housing stock, while 1 bedroom dwellings account for 3% and 2 bedroom dwellings account for 16.2% of all dwellings in Dubbo5.
+With the proportion of lone person, couple only and single parent households set to increase substantially out to 20316, an increase in one and two bedroom dwellings will be required to cater for these households.
+Increasing the stock of 1 and 2 bedroom dwellings may also improve affordability for these household types.
+There may be opportunity within the Precinct to help increase the stock of 1 and 2 bedroom dwellings, an opportunity that will be further investigated in later sections of this report.
 Further to the provision of housing for residents, Short-term accommodation for families of hospital patients and for staff will continue to be a need within the Precinct.
 The provision of additional 1 and 2 bedroom dwellings may also assist in meeting these needs.